 After the warm-up, the body capacitance, i.e., the capacitance between the top and the bottom surface, was measured as a function of bias voltage.
-This was a common method to estimate the full-depletion voltage from the corner of the theoretical $V^{-0.5}$ falling-off and the saturation, where V was the bias voltage.
+This is a common method to estimate the full-depletion voltage, using the corner between the theoretical $V^{-0.5}$ decrease and the saturation value, where V is the bias voltage.
 The environment temperature in the measurement was set at -15 °C in order to limit the leakage current.
 The measured capacitances are shown in Figure 3.

-Figure 2: Expected full-depletion voltage as parameterized by H. Ziock as a function of time scaled by the time of minima (top figure), and the temperature dependence of the time of minima (bottom figure)
+Figure 2: Expected full-depletion voltage as parameterized by H. Ziock as a function of time scaled by the characteristic time to the minimum (top figure), and the temperature dependence of this time (bottom figure)

-Figure 3: Body capacitances of the radiation-damaged detectors as a function of the bias voltage after the warm-up.
+Figure 3: Body capacitances of the irradiated detectors as a function of the bias voltage after the warm-up.
 Sintef p-in-n (circle), and Hamamatsu n-in-n (square) were in the high resistivity bulk, and Hamamatsu p-in-n (cross) was in the low resistivity bulk wafer.

-The first impression was that the detector in the low resistivity wafer, HamP, had the lowest corner voltage, the p-in-n detector in the high resistivity wafer, SinP, the second, and the n-in-n in the high resistivity, HamN, the highest.
-This may suggest: the low resistivity wafer would develop lower full-depletion voltage than the high resistivity ones, and the p-n junction in strip geometry (radiation-damaged n-in-n detector) would require more voltages in depleting the bulk than the p-n junction in planar one (radiation-damaged p-in-n).
+The first impression was that the detector in the low resistivity wafer, HamP, had the lowest corner voltage, the p-in-n detector in the high resistivity wafer, SinP, the second, and the nin-n in the high resistivity, HamN, the highest.
+This may suggest that the low resistivity wafer would develop lower full-depletion voltage than the high resistivity ones, and the p-n junction in strip geometry (radiation-damaged n-in-n detector) would require a higher voltages to deplete the bulk than the p-n junction in a planar one (radiation-damaged p-in-n).

-However, as evident from the data, (1) the falling-off of the capacitance was not monotonic and did not follow the theoretical expectation of $V^{-0.5}$, (2) the corner of the falling-off and the saturation was very mild, and (3) the order of the saturated capacitances was opposite to the order of the capacitances in the falling-off.
-Because of these observations, it was difficult to draw the corner voltage and, in turn, the full-depletion voltage.
+However, as evident from the data, (1) the decrease of the capacitance was not monotonic and did not follow the theoretical expectation of $V^{-0.5}$, (2) the corner of the decreasing part and the saturation was very mild, and (3) the order of the saturated capacitances was opposite to the order of the capacitances in the decrease.
+Because of these observations, it was difficult to extract the corner voltage and, in turn, the full-depletion voltage.

-Figure 4: Beamtest setup of the radiation-damaged detectors with the silicon strip detector telescopes which define the beam particle positions.
+Figure 4: Beamtest setup of the irradiated detectors with the silicon strip detector telescopes which define the beam particle positions.
 The distance between each detector was about 30 mm.